What Is Xanax and Why Is It Addictive?

 When most people think about addictions to prescription medications, they think about painkillers.
-Drugs like Vicodin, methadone, and OxyContin dominate news programs that discuss addiction, and these are drugs that dealers might hawk on the streets when people talk about wanting to get high.
+Opioid drugs like Vicodin and OxyContin dominate the news on the subject, and they are increasingly sold illicitly on the streets to meet the demand of people who want to get high.

-But there is another class of medications that has been associated with addictions: benzodiazepines.
-Of that class, Xanax is very common and also very dangerous.
+But there is another class of medications that has been associated with prescription drug abuse: benzodiazepines.
+Xanax is one of the most common of these medications, and while it has therapeutic value, when abused, it can also be very dangerous.

 What Is Xanax?

 The Center for Substance Abuse Research reports that there are more than 15 types of benzodiazepines available in the United States today.
-These medications are used to help people deal with anxiety concerns, and since they have low to moderate abuse potential, they are classified as Schedule IV substances under the Controlled Substances Act.
+These medications are prescribed to treat symptoms associated with anxiety disorders and are classified as Schedule IV substances under the Controlled Substances Act due to their low-to-moderate potential for abuse.

-Alprazolam (trade name Xanax, among others) is a short-acting benzodiazepine.
-Xanax comes in various shapes and colors.
-It is generally used to address moderate to severe anxiety and panic attacks.
-It is also used as an adjunctive treatment for anxiety associated with moderate depression.
-Xanax can also assist with anxiety and sleeping disorders.
+The brand name Xanax represents the drug alprazolam, which is a short-acting benzodiazepine.
+It is most often prescribed to alleviate moderate to severe anxiety and panic attacks.
+It is also used as an adjunct treatment for the kind of anxiety that is associated with moderate depression, and the kind connected to sleeping disorders.

-The medication comes in immediate-release and extended-release (Xanax XR) formats.
-Tablets are available from 0.25 to 3 milligrams in strength.
+The medication comes in immediate-release and extended-release (Xanax XR) formats, with tablets available in 0.25 to 3 milligrams.

-Legitimate and Illegitimate routes of Xanax administration include:
+Legitimate and illicit routes of Xanax administration include:

-People who take Xanax may experience these short-term effects:
+People who take Xanax may experience the following short-term effects:

 - Feelings of relaxation